 The latest results from the Annual Survey of Hours and Earnings (ASHE) were released on 29 October 2019.
 ASHE is the Office for National Statistics’ (ONS) main measure of earnings.
 It provides statistics on earnings by sex, age, occupation, industry and region.
-ASHE is based on a 1% sample of employee jobs taken from HM Revenue and Customs (HMRC) Pay As You Earn (PAYE) records and so doesn’t include data for the self-employed.
+ASHE uses Pay As You Earn (PAYE) data to identify representative sub groups of employers and employees who they then survey to get information on employee hours and earnings.

 The published headline ASHE estimates use median gross weekly earnings data for full-time employees.
 However, as not everyone works full-time, this blog looks at the gross weekly wages for all employees.